5 signs you may need an endoscopy

 12 October 2020

-Why might you need an endoscopy?
-Here are five signs to look out for and to discuss with your GP:
+When is endoscopy needed?
+Here are some signs to look out for and to discuss with your GP:

 - Stomach pain – if you are experiencing pain in your abdomen which is unusual or which lasts for more than a few hours, it could be symptomatic of an illness or condition.
 You should see your GP who may refer you for an endoscopy procedure to diagnose the cause of the problem.